liballeg/allegro5/README.txt

 Note that Allegro 5 is wholly *incompatible* with Allegro 4 and earlier versions, but both may be installed at the same time without conflicts.

+>   *Note:* the Allegro 5.1 branch is *unstable*.
+    Any API additions since the 5.0 branch are subject to change, tinkering, or outright removal at any time.

 This readme contains general information which applies to all platforms that Allegro builds on.